 - Navigate to Progress ViewProgress View Progress View helps you track task completion in a project over time and get status updates from Project Owners.
 Read more under the project header and set the due date for the project as the day you plan to launch your campaign.

 - From List ViewList View Displays your tasks in a list.
 List view is the default view for My Tasks, projects, and search views.
 Read more , add sectionssection Sections let teams organize your task lists.
 Divide projects or My Tasks list based on category, workflow stage, or priority.
 Read more to organize your project by timeframe.
 Just type a colon at the end of a task name.

-- Add custom fields to the project by clicking the project actions drop-down next to the project header, and then Manage Custom Fields.
+- Add custom fields by clicking the blue Add Custom Fields link at the top of your project.
 You can use custom fields to track information about the campaign tasks, like channel, work stage, content type, if it’s an agency asset, etc.

 - Add project members to the project by clicking the + button in the top right corner in the project header.
 Invite guests from agencies by clicking the orange + button in the top bartop bar The top bar appears at the very top of Asana above the header.
 Read more .
 Inviting a guest to a project gives them access to the entire project, but nothing else in your Organization.